-(1a) Notwithstanding subregulation (1), red may be adopted as a background colour to badges and insignia of rank for the administrative ranks of Commissioner, Deputy Commissioner, Assistant Commissioner, Commander and Chief Superintendent.
+(1a) Notwithstanding subregulation (1), red may be adopted as a background colour to badges and insignia of rank for the administrative ranks of Commissioner, Deputy Commissioner, Assistant Commissioner and Commander.

 (2) Insignia of rank shall be worn by members appointed to the Water Police and, in addition, the Master Engineer shall wear, in a position midway between the shoulder and elbow on the left sleeve of his shirt or tunic, an insignia comprised of crossed anchors surmounted by a crown and other members shall wear, in a position midway between the shoulder and elbow of the left sleeve of their shirt or tunic, an insignia comprised of crossed anchors.

 [Regulation 911 amended in Gazette 7 Sep 1979 p.
 2717; 31 Jul 1981 p.
 3158; 23 Mar 1984 p.
 745; 24 Apr 1986 p.
-1478-9.]
+1478-9; 15 Dec 2006 p.
+5634.]

 911A.
 Shoulder flashes